Atlanta United Signs Dominik Chong Qui to Short-Term Agreement

 Atlanta United FC News Release

-ATLANTA - Atlanta United today announced that it has signed Dominik Chong Qui to a Short-Term Agreement ahead of Saturday's match against Charlotte FC (2:15 p.m.
-ET, MLS Season Pass on Apple TV, FOX, FOX Deportes, 92.9 The Game, La Mejor).
+ATLANTA - Atlanta United today announced that it has signed Dominik Chong Qui to a Short-Term Agreement ahead of Saturday's match against New York Red Bulls at Mercedes-Benz Stadium (7:30 p.m.
+ET, MLS Season Pass on Apple TV, Star 94, La Mejor).

-This is Chong Qui's second short-term agreement of the season.
+The 17-year-old defender made his MLS debut Saturday against Charlotte FC, becoming the third-youngest player in club history to appear in an MLS match.
+This is Chong Qui's third short-term agreement of the season.
 Per 2025 MLS Roster Rules and Regulations, A club may sign a player, age 25 or younger during the league season, from its affiliate (MLS NEXT Pro) to a maximum of four Short-Term Agreements (up to four-day contracts) each season (maximum of 16 days).
 An individual player may be included on up to four MLS league season match rosters each season, however, that player may appear in no more than two MLS league season matches.
 An individual player may appear in any number of non-league games during the terms of his four Short-Term Agreements.

 Atlanta United 2 announced the signing of Chong Qui through the 2025 MLS NEXT Pro season on Dec.
 18, 2025.
 The defender will join the First Team on an MLS contract on Jan.
 1, 2026 as a Homegrown through the 2028 MLS season, with an option for 2029.